 Documentation identifies the activities as research and investigative studies conducted under laboratory conditions and controls.
-A radiological survey performed in 1977 identified overall contamination levels consistent with, and no higher than, natural background levels, with the exception of relatively low levels of fixed activity discovered in an inaccessible area of a fume hood, which was subsequently decontaminated and removed.
+A radiological survey in 1976 identified no fixed or removable contamination above background.
+A radiological survey performed in 1977 identified overall contamination levels no higher than natural background levels, with the exception of relatively low levels of fixed activity discovered in a fume hood, which was subsequently decontaminated and removed.
 The presence of this contamination posed little, if any, potential for personnel exposure and is not deemed to be significant.